Meet the passionate and dedicated people who serve our partners in Kenya, Indonesia and the United States.

 Marketing & Communications Manager

-"I am motivated every day at PFP by women helping women and the huge impact that can have personally, locally, nationally and internationally.
+"I am motivated every day at Path From Poverty by women helping women and the huge impact that can have personally, locally, nationally and internationally.
 I am in awe of how the women in Kenya support one another and rise out of hardship hand in hand.
 Their stories bring me joy and inspiration in my work life and personal life. "

 Regional Program Managers